 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 No. The Sub-Fund does not have a reference benchmark for the purpose of implementing ESG considerations.